muziejus/javascripting-english-major/9-dataset.md

   That hem hath holpen, whan that they were seeke.

 Let’s create a webpage that glosses these first 18 lines.
-That is, it prints them, and then turns every word that might not be clear into a link the user can click on.
+That is, it prints them, and then it turns every word that might not be clear into a link the user can click on.
 And when the user does click on such a word, a gloss of that word appears in a box below the text.

 <section id="building-a-page">
 ## Building a page for the Prologue

-First, let’s make a link to our new page from our old page.
+First, you should make a link to the new page from your old page.
 Open up `index.html` in Atom, and add this below the `<h1>` tag:

 ```html